enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/threejs-reference-object3d.md

 ## what is this

 - base class for all objects in three.js
-- mostly use as a root of a model
+- mostly use as a parent of a model

 ```
 root